roboscienceorg/book/source/Sensors/Sensors_Problems.rst

    lidar(pose, objmap, params) in which data is the 1D array of distance values to obstacles as a function of angle.
 Test this on a map with more than one obstacle.
-   Appendix :numref:`section:imagemaps` shows how one may generate a map in a bit map editor like GIMP and then export in a plain text format which is easily read into a Python (Numpy) array.
+   Appendix A shows how one
+   may generate a map in a bit map editor like GIMP and then export in a plain text format which is easily read into a Python (Numpy) array.
    [Although you can fill the grid by a python function which sets the